Neats29/neats29.github.io/source/coaching/index.md

 - **Ongoing Exploration**: a timeboxed or open-ended series of sessions for those looking to dive deeper and explore their parts and emotions.
 Regular clients report increased emotional fluidity and a greater capacity to be with difficult emotions.

-Please [DM me on twitter](https://twitter.com/neats29) or email me at [anita.amini29@gmail.com](mailto:anita.amini29@gmail.com) for booking queries.
-We would then book a free intro call to discuss working together, or book a one-off session.
+You may [book an intro call](https://cal.com/neats/intro) where we will discuss working together and book your first call.
+You may also [DM me on twitter](https://twitter.com/neats29) with any questions or to request a booking link if you'd like to book a one-off session without an intro call.

 Sessions are done on a video call.